modalitysystems/modalitysoftware-docs/twa/CollectingLogs.md

 If you have issues with Teamwork Analytics, Modality Systems may ask you to collect logs for us to analyse the issue.

-There are two sets of logs we requre, both from the collector Azure virtual machine
+There are two sets of logs we requre, both from the collector Azure virtual machine.

 ## 1. Windows Event Logs